mobizt/ESP32-Mail-Client/README.md

-# Email Client Arduino Library for ESP32 v 1.0.1
+# Mail Client Arduino Library for ESP32 v 1.0.2

-This library provides ESP32 to send/receive Email with or without attachment through the SMTP/IMAP mail server.
+This library allows ESP32 to send Email with/without attachment and receive Email with/without attachment download through SMTP and IMAP servers.

 The library was test and work well with ESP32s based module.

 Copyright (c) 2019 K. Suwatchai (Mobizt).

 ## Tested Devices

-This library works well in the following tested devices.
+This following devices were tested and work well.

  * Sparkfun ESP32 Thing
  * NodeMCU-32
  * WEMOS LOLIN32

 ## Features

+Support Email sending with or without attachment through IMAP server.

-Able to send Email with large file attachment.
+Working with SD card allows large file attachment supported.

+Support Email reading (fetch) with or without attachment doqnloads.

+Support large attachment download using SD card.

-Able to receive Emails, download and save messages and attachments to SD card.
+Message text and its header are able to download and save to SD card.

-Support large file attachment to send Email or download from received Email.

-Able to search Email using IMAP command as in RFC 3501 (depending on IMAP server implementation).
+Support Email message fetch and search using IMAP command as in RFC 3501 (depending on IMAP server implementation).

-Fetch Email is stricted to accept only message UID.

 ## Known Issues